villani-lab/airway_allergic_asthma/figure_scripts/figure_3/figure_3.md

 </tbody>
 </table>

 We can see from the above AUROC genes, that we don't have a strong enough signal from some clusters to get a good sense of their phenotype solely on that.
 So we can also find markers using an OVA pseudobulk approach.
 To do this, we first created a psedudobulk matrix by summing the UMI counts across cells for each unique cluster/sample combination, creating a matrix of n genes x (n samples \* n clusters).
 Using this matrix with DESeq2, For each cluster, we used an input model gene ~ in\_clust where in\_clust is a factor with two levels indicating if the sample was in or not in the cluster being tested.
 Genes with an FDR &lt; 5% were considered marker genes.
+The DESEq2 code is commented out due to the length of time it takes to run.
+The function is an rpy2 implementation of DESeq2.
+This can be found here : <https://github.com/nealpsmith/neals_python_functions/blob/master/neals_python_functions/analysis/deseq2.py>

 ``` python
 # import neals_python_functions as nealsucks